 Many people dream of taking exotic vacations around the world and seeing new places but find that the price tag for their dream vacation holds them back.
 However, traveling far and wide isn’t just for the rich.
 By adjusting your spending mindset now and when you travel, you can go further than you think.
-And while COVID-19 may have put many travel plans to a halt, now is a perfect time to start saving for your next adventure.

 First, being aware of your finances is key.
 If you aren’t doing so already, start tracking where your money is going each month and ask yourself if there’s anything you can sacrifice and put toward your travel budget.
 It’s a good idea to itemize needs vs. wants, and then find what expenses from your “needs” section can be altered to save money.
 For example, instead of paying for a gym membership, find ways to turn your home into a workout spot or venture out to the great outdoors for your weekly fitness routines.
 Or, consider biking to work, if possible, instead of driving.